nextcloud/news-updater/README.rst

     owncloud-news-updater -c /path/to/config

-Running the updater as SystemD service
+Running the updater as systemd service
 --------------------------------------
 Since almost always you want to run and stop the updater using your in init system, the updater contains a simple example SystemD service file in